 Barry S. Crane Esq.

-Barry S. Crane is an associate a member of its Litigation Department and Corporate Department, where he largely works with the firm’s healthcare, construction, and transportation clients.
-As a skilled negotiator and litigator, Mr. Crane prides himself on providing his clients with quality, practical, and results-oriented legal services in matters involving commercial real estate, construction law, consumer fraud, debt collection, corporate law, landlord-tenancy law, land-use law, complex civil litigation, and special civil litigation.
+Barry S. Crane is an associate in Becker’s Litigation and Corporate Departments, where he largely works with the firm’s staffing, real estate, healthcare, construction, and transportation clients.
+As a skilled negotiator and litigator, Mr. Crane prides himself on providing his clients with quality, practical, and results-oriented legal services in matters involving commercial real estate, construction law, consumer fraud, debt collection, corporate law, landlord-tenancy law, complex civil litigation, and special civil litigation.

 Mr. Crane is also experienced in resolving Employer Shared Responsibility Payment disputes with the Internal Revenue Service and in litigating unemployment insurance payment disputes.

 Prior to joining the firm, Mr. Crane was an associate at a general-practice law firm in Monmouth County, where he maintained a diverse caseload of litigation matters, and simultaneously, a heavy day-to-day transactional practice centric on real estate, liquor licensing, corporate transfers and acquisitions.